-With planes continuing to be packed and the vast majority of us unable to pay extra to sit in business and first class, it isn't exactly fun to travel these days.
-A friend was lamenting having to take an 18-hour flight across the pond -- in coach -- and asked me what could be done to make her journey more bearable.
-So below are five things that won't make up for sitting in first class, but can bring a touch of it to coach.
+With planes continuing to be packed and the vast majority of travelers unable to pay extra to sit in business and first class, it isn't exactly fun to travel these days.
+But there are things that can be done to make the journey more bearable.
+Below are 7 items things that won't make up for sitting in first or business class, but can bring a touch of it to a coach seat.